bezabu/pp5-drf-api2/README.md

 - Update username and password: As a logged in user I can update my username and password so that I can change my display name and keep my profile secure

 ## Technologies

 - HTML has been used to structure the website.
 - CSS has been used to style the website.
 - JavaScript was used to create the front-end.
 - Python was used to create the back-end API.
-- [JS React](https://react.dev/) was used to create the one page front end application.
+- [JS React](https://react.dev/) was used to create the single page front end.
+- [axios](https://axios-http.com/) was used to intercept requests and responses.
+- [jwt-decode]() was used to decode JSON web tokens.
+- [msw]() was used for mocking requests to the API.
+- [react-infinite-scroll-component]() was used for the infinite scroll.
+- [jest](https://jestjs.io/) was used for automated JS testing.
-- [Django Rest Framework](https://www.django-rest-framework.org/) was used to build the backend
+- [Django Rest Framework](https://www.django-rest-framework.org/) was used to build the backend.
 - [ElephantSQL](https://customer.elephantsql.com/) was used to host the database.
 - [Cloudinary](https://cloudinary.com/) was used to store user uploaded images.
 - [React-Bootstrap 4.6](https://react-bootstrap-v4.netlify.app/) was used to create and style the front end of the website.